The Dana Point Bluff Top Trail above Dana Point Harbor is less of a hike and more of a place to stroll.

 It takes less than 10 minutes to leisurely make it from one end to the other along the bluff between the streets of Violet Lantern and Amber Lantern in Dana Point.

-Location of Dana Point Bluff Top Trail:
+Directions to Dana Point Bluff Top Trail:

 Going south to north above Dana Point Harbor, Santa Clara Avenue connects between Old Golden Lantern, Violet Lantern, Amber Lantern, Ruby Lantern, and dead ends before Blue Lantern.